If you have been injured, we will evaluate your case at no charge. Contact us today for a free case evaluation.

 The Elements of Negligence

 Most personal injury claims are built around the legal concept of negligence.
 The other option is an intentional tort, which is when the plaintiff accuses the defendant of intentionally hurting her or placing her in danger.
 In a negligence claim, the defendant’s motives are usually not directly relevant.
-The plaintiff only has to show that the defendant behaved in an unacceptable way that caused injury.
+The plaintiff only has to show that the defendant behaved in an unacceptable way that caused the injury.

 It may sound simple, but personal injury claims are not easy to file successfully.
 There are four basic components that you must demonstrate in court, ideally with the assistance of a Des Moines personal injury lawyer.
 Filing a claim without legal assistance is allowed, but much less likely to be successful.